mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 mother vessel.

 LARGE SHIPS

 The number of crew required to effectively operate a ship increases enormously with the size of the vessel, but large ships have more efficient centralisation of systems.
 For ships of more than 5,000 tons, the Referee can reduce the required crew by multiplying the crew complement by the Crew Reduction Multipler in the Crew Reduction table.
-For example, for a 10,000- ton ship, multiply the total crew by 0.75 to get the final total number of required crew for a given position.
+For example, for a 10,000-ton ship, multiply the total crew by 0.75 to get the final total number of required crew for a given position.

 Crew reductions can only be applied to the following